dingding05/gridlock/README.md

 # Gridlock - Android APK Builder

-## How to get your APK in 5 minutes (free):
+## How to get APK:

 ### Step 1 - Create GitHub repo
-1. Go to https://github.com and sign in (or create free account)
+1. Go to https://github.com and sign in
 2. Click the + button > New repository
 3. Name it "gridlock", set to Public, click Create